Buying life insurance online can be quick and convenient. Here are some things to bear in mind.

-The online platform you use to purchase the policy directly will provide the product's information, e.g. the Product Summary, Policy Illustration, and Product Highlights Sheet.
+The online platform you use to purchase the policy directly will provide the product's information through documents such as the Product Summary, Policy Illustration, Product Highlights Sheet, Cover Page, and Bundled Product Disclosure.
 Read these documents carefully to make sure that the policy you buy meets your needs.

 TipCheck out online portal compareFirst for information on all the life insurance products available to retail consumers, including direct purchase insurance, which are priced without distribution expenses.
 Use this platform to compare the features and premiums of the different products you are considering.